 The rationalist in me is almost completely satisfied that this is nothing more than extended wish-fulfillment, built on fears of mortality and perverted grief.
 The ambiguity of existence after the organs of perception have ceased to function groundlessly serves to fan the flames of speculation.

-However, I have no more reason to believe one account of the afterlife over another.
-Though I find it the most plausible possibility, I have no real reason for my relative certainty that the only thing after life is oblivion.
+Our discussions about the afterlife were far more convoluted and abstract. and so though I find it the most plausible possibility, I have no real reason for my relative certainty that the only thing after life is oblivion.
 Therefore, I must admit the possibility that there is something after this life…but what?

 A popular belief is that a ghost is some sort of ‘lost soul’, possessed of a certain amount of awareness and continuity with the previously living self, existing near but not quite within our substantial world.
 A more scientific (but not necessarily more substantial) explanation regards ghosts as a ‘recording’ of particularly significant events or emotions, replayed by unknown means.